yuniapak/Maze/README.md

 - Maze game starts with a Start banner window
 - After click start we see maze
 - Control of the character work through arrow buttons
-- first click triggers charaxter constant move in one direction
 - Goals: not to hit wall and get to the finish line
 - Every hit = 'start again' to restart lvl and cost you one 'heart'
   ![Image](/322863-200%20copy.png)